PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

 - ssh into the Delta server in VScode.

--  Pull updates from the `main` branche for each of the 4 PDG repositories:
+-  Pull updates from the `main` branch for each of the 4 PDG repositories:
     - [`PermafrostDiscoveryGateway/viz-workflow`](https://github.com/PermafrostDiscoveryGateway/viz-workflow/tree/main)
     - [`PermafrostDiscoveryGateway/viz-staging`](https://github.com/PermafrostDiscoveryGateway/viz-staging)
     - [`PermafrostDiscoveryGateway/viz-raster`](https://github.com/PermafrostDiscoveryGateway/viz-raster)